jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 . .bashrc
 ```

-I put this environment variable in `KUBE_PS1_SYMBOL_ENABLE=false` as the Kubernetes prompt did not display correctly using my font.
+I put this environment variable in `KUBE_PS1_SYMBOL_ENABLE=false` as the Kubernetes symbol did not display correctly using my font.

 You can check if your terminal font supports the Kubernetes symbol with this command `echo $'\u2388'`